“But let none of you suffer as a murderer, a thief, an evildoer, or as a busybody in other people’s matters.”

 The potential for stealing resides within each of us.
 Satan will test us on this by little things.
 Someone gives you too much money in return.
 You rationalize, “Well, it is their mistake.
 They should be more competent.”
-Suppose the situation was turned around, would you want them to return the money?
+Suppose we turn the situation around, would you want them to return the money?
 “Oh, sure, it’s my money.”

 God wants us to respect the property of others.
 Some Christians might rationalize that “Since someone stole my goods, I can steal theirs.”
-Talking about a Christian stealing is like talking about an honest thief.
+When we talk about a Christian who steals, it is like talking about an “honest thief.”

-The Christian businessman that does not operate with cutthroat means may cost him business.
-If a Christian operates on principle, it could cost him his job.
-He might pay with not getting a promotion.
+The Christian businessman that does not operate with cutthroat methods may cost him business.
+If a Christian operates on principle, it could cost him his customers.
+Those who work for a business might pay with not getting a promotion.